OmerTapiro/SQL-Python-Analysis/Sales Performance: Online vs Offline Orders/readme.md

-📌 Online vs. Offline Orders Analysis
+📌 Online vs. Offline Orders Analysis:
 * This analysis compares the number of online and offline orders placed between 2011 and 2014 and evaluates their growth rates.

 📊 Key Insights: